People

 Stuart Gale

 who is a PhD student under Conor McBride's direction.
-Stuart's homepage.
+See Stuart's webpage.

 Simone Barlocco